Definition of Cronyism

 (noun) The tendency to favor close friends and associates over more qualified applicants for employment, promotions, or in business deals.

-Example: The new president of a company hiring three, less than qualified friends to fill top management positions.
+- The new president of a company hiring three unqualified friends to fill top management positions.

 - A crony is close friend.

-- Crony capitalism refers to any type of capitalism in which businessmen and politicians have close relationships and is typically considered a type of corruption.
+- Crony capitalism refers to any type of capitalism in which business-people and politicians have close relationships and is typically considered a type of corruption.